arpitbbhayani/articles/blogs/consistent-hashing.md

 ```

 ## Adding a new node in the system
-When a new node, in our case a Storage Node, is to be added to the system, we first pass it to the hash function to find the position where it resides in the huge Hash Space.
+When there is a need to scale up and a new node in the system, in our case a Storage Node, is to be added to the system, we first find the position of the node where it resides in the huge Hash Space by using the hash function.
 If the slot is not already taken we place the node in that position.

-Once the node is added, all items that hash to positions the left of this node now starts to get associated with this newly added node.
-Hence the data transfer of only the nodes to the left should be made.
+Before the node is added to the system, we migrate the data to this node for the affected files.
+We see that the files to the left of this newly added node that were, associated with the node to the right, has to be migrated.
+So we pull the data out of the right node for the affected files and populate the newly added node.
+All other data and associations remain intact.

 ![Adding a new node in the system - Consistent Hashing](https://user-images.githubusercontent.com/4745789/82749683-80507d00-9dc8-11ea-92a5-5ed9ebeacd69.png)

+For low level implementation of this we perform binary search in the `keys` array so as to find the position in te keys array where the .

 ```py
 def add_node(self, node: StorageNode) -> int: